netbox-community/netbox/docs/administration/netbox-shell.md

 # The NetBox Python Shell

 NetBox includes a Python management shell within which objects can be directly queried, created, modified, and deleted.
-To enter the shell, run the following command:
+To enter the shell, run the following command from a shell that has the netbox virtualenv activated:

 ```
 ./manage.py nbshell